A misty Dutch morning from the train.

 Hardware used:

-Most of these pages have been created on an X-Scale powered IyonixPC currently running RISC OS 5.13, bought from XAT in Oss.
+Most of these html pages have been created on an X-Scale powered IyonixPC currently running RISC OS 5.11-5.16, bought from XAT in Oss.
 The images were transferred from the camera to the Iyonix using a cable USB connection.
 The Iyonix due to its greater speed (when compared with our StrongARM RiscPCs) was used for most of the image processing.

 Next page: software used

 The small print.
-Unless stated otherwise © 2003 to 2007 Stan Williams and D J Jongkind.
+Unless stated otherwise © 2003 to 2011 Stan Williams and D J Jongkind.
 If you wish to use our images or words, please check with us first before doing so.